traefik/traefik/docs/content/operations/dashboard.md

 Please visit the ["Configuration" section of the API documentation](./api.md#configuration) to learn about configuring a router with the service `api@internal` and enabling the security features.

-## Insecured Mode
+## Insecure Mode

-This mode is not recommend because it does not allow usage of security features.
+This mode is not recommended because it does not allow the use of security features.

 To enable the "insecure mode", use the following options from [Traefik's API](./api.md#insecure):